ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

 Transferring Files
 -------------------

-Copying project data to your home directory
+Copying Project Data to Your Home Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will not work directly on your group's curated project data in the /datasets directory.
 Instead, you will need to copy the data from the original directory to your home directory.
 Follow the steps below.